The Feng Shui Adjustment

 “Sometimes,” Joanne declared, delivering a swift, well-aimed swat, “radical measures are required.”

-Chloe let out an indignant squeak as the spoon landed again, and then again, the spanks ringing out with a brisk, authoritative rhythm.
-“You—you can’t just—oh!
-My yoga pants!
-You’re going to leave a mark!”
+Chloe let out an indignant yelp as the spoon landed again, and then again, the spanks ringing out with a brisk, authoritative rhythm.
+Her thighs tensed instinctively, as if that might somehow protect her.

 Joanne, cool as a cucumber, flashed a dry smile.
-“Stretchy lycra is excellent for energetic transmission.
+“Stretchy Lycra is excellent for energetic transmission.
 Leather or denim would block the flow.”

 Chloe kicked her feet in protest.
 From her preposterously vulnerable position, it certainly felt like something was starting to ignite.

 “Feng Shui may require decisive action,” Joanne replied, continuing briskly.
-“Sometimes, to realign the universe, you have to realign the client—and that includes a little fiery motivation.”
+“Sometimes, to realign the universe, you have to realign the client — and that includes a little fiery motivation.”

-The large mirror, perfectly angled, reflected the whole ridiculous scene: Chloe’s wide-eyed, astonished face, her glossy ponytail flicking indignantly with every squirm, and Joanne’s serene, composed expression, delivering each swat like an artist applying the skilful strokes of a masterpiece.
-Chloe caught her own reflection in a startled glance, suddenly struck by the ridiculousness of her sulky pout.
-In spite of her smarting behind, she let out a strangled, embarrassed laugh.
-Even in her indignation, some tiny part of her was feeling a nudge of self-awareness.
+Chloe caught her own reflection in a startled glance, struck by the sullen sulky pout of a brat in mid-comeuppance.
+In spite of her smarting behind, she let out a strangled, half-laugh — more disbelief than humour.
+And yet, even in her resentful indignation, some tiny part of her was feeling a nudge of self-awareness.
+Is this actually working? she began to wonder.

 “But of course, to fully realign your energy, we need to expose the areas where the chi flows most freely.
 The air element is all about freedom.
 By lowering the barriers, we allow the chi to circulate.”